 The American Academy of Pediatric Dentistry recommends that children first see the dentist at one year old or when the first tooth emerges.
 It’s important to see a dentist early in a child’s life because it allows the doctor to examine his/her mouth and discuss specific oral hygiene instructions for the child.
 Parents should begin brushing and flossing their children’s teeth when the first tooth emerges.
 When the child is old enough, parents should teach their children how to brush and floss properly.
 Setting a high standard of oral hygiene early in life will help children develop healthy oral hygiene habits for life!
 Just like an adult, children should see the dentist a minimum of twice a year.
 The mouth is constantly changing and growing in childhood and along with this growth can come injuries and issues that, when addressed early, can be easily treated.
 Learn More

 How to Protect Your Child’s Teeth and Gums

 Dental damage at a young age can raise the risk of serious oral health concerns later in life.
-That is why Dr. Russell-Aves not only provides complete care for children, but she can also guide you in the best ways to care for your little one’s teeth.
-As Pediatric dentistry focuses on preventive care, emphasis is placed on home care (brushing, flossing, nutrition), regular check-ups, and cleanings to prevent common dental issues kids may have such as bruxism, thumb sucking, and baby bottle tooth decay.
+That is why our pediatric dentists not only provide complete care for children, but will also guide you in the best ways to care for your little one’s teeth.
+Pediatric dentistry focuses on preventive care and emphasis is placed on home care (brushing, flossing, nutrition), regular check-ups, and cleanings to prevent common dental issues kids may have such as bruxism, thumb sucking, and baby bottle tooth decay.
 As your child grows older, additional steps can be taken (sealants, mouth guards) to protect their teeth from injury during sports and other activities.
 Learn More

 The Importance of Pediatric Dental Health